Baconsdozen Imperial Tools.

 Mail order worldwide of imperial (inch based) handtools for all kinds of older machinery

-Older machinery often use nuts and bolts with strange names like British Standard Whitworth,British Standard Fine (BSW or BSF),BA (British Association) and AF (across flats) or SAE etc. All are measured in inches (or fractions of an inch) we call these 'Imperial'.
-Modern tools are measured in mm.
-Use the links on top to go to pages of Imperial BSW,BSF (and BSC), BA or A.F (SAE) tools
+Veteran,vintage and classic cars,bikes and machinery often use nuts and bolts with strange names like British Standard Whitworth,British Standard Fine (BSW or BSF),BA (British Association) and AF (across flats) or SAE etc. We specialise in spanners and sockets etc to fit them .
+Use the links at top to go to the pages of Imperial BSW,BSF (and BSC), BA or A.F (SAE) tools.
+Buy direct and avoid ebay fees.

 Society of Automotive Engineers.Established at the start of the ninteen hundreds this society was formed to establish accepted standards within the enginering and maufacturing industries.Some imperial AF spanners are marked 'SAE'.